Regular Expressions

 // → false

 These backslash codes can also be used inside square brackets.
 For example, [\d.] means any digit or a period character.
-But the period itself, between square brackets, loses its special meaning.
-The same goes for other special characters, such as +.
+The period itself, between square brackets, loses its special meaning.
+The same goes for other special characters, such as the plus sign (+).

 To invert a set of characters—that is, to express that you want to match any character except the ones in the set—you can write a caret (^) character after the opening bracket.